pxc/gitbook/text/26_Advanced_Branching_And_Merging/0_Advanced_Branching_And_Merging.markdown

 ### Getting conflict-resolution help during a merge ###

-All of the changes that git was able to merge automatically are already added to the index file, so linkgit:git-diff[1] shows only the conflicts.
+All of the changes that Git was able to merge automatically are already added to the index file, so linkgit:git-diff[1] shows only the conflicts.
 It uses an unusual syntax: